By Jimmy Maxwell KPA-CTP

-So Lambeau’s SAR discipline is Live Area, which means that we go to an area, give him a cue (“Go Find”), and he leaves us and searches for anyone in the area he can find.
+So, Lambeau’s SAR discipline is Live Area, which means that we go to an area, give him a cue (“Go Find”), and he leaves us and searches for anyone in the area he can find.
 Once he finds someone he comes back to us, does an alert (barks at us), and when we say “Show me” he takes us to where he found the person.
 So, after a couple years of hard work, blood, sweat, and tears, it was time to certify Lambeau through the Indiana Dept. of Homeland Security.
 It was during this time, and during his certification attempts, that Lambeau simply decided, that the game wasn’t worth playing anymore.
-He would go into the woods, and just not look for people anymore.
+He would go into the woods, and just not look for people.
 On those occasions when he decided he wanted to work, he would find the people, and then just not alert.
 He would quit.
 Kelli and I were devastated.
 How on earth can a natural like Lambeau suddenly lose his ability to do this job that he loved so much?
 Our teammates gave us many things to try, all of which ended in more guessing and never quite figuring it out.
 It looked like Lambeau was going to wash out.
 Our SAR career was going to end before it even started.

 Then one day we were invited to train with a team located in Indianapolis.
 We had met the leadership of the team a few times and they were familiar with Lambeau’s training woes.
 This team had one major difference from our own, they did not allow aversive training methods with the dogs.
-So, when he happily accepted their invitation, they informed us not to bring the aversive collars to training.
+So, when we happily accepted their invitation, they informed us not to bring the aversive collars to training.